pacod8/simpleMinimalTheme/README.md

 # README
-## Simple and Minimal Theme for Visual Studio Code"
+## Simple and Minimal Theme for Visual Studio Code
 All white, all black.
 That's all.